-The USA and its allies therefore have a double strategy - a strategy of military cooperation with NATO and a strategy of soft power imported from the USA and run by the Union for the Mediterranean, one of whose goals is the "democratisation" of its member states.
+The USA and its allies, therefore, have a double strategy – a strategy of military cooperation with NATO and a strategy of soft power imported from the USA and run by the Union for the Mediterranean, one of whose goals is the “democratization” of its member states.
 On the African continent, this project is viewed as a direct competitor of, and as a means to weaken, the African Union, a project led by the Libyan Arab Republic.
-Libya in fact is a mere observer in the Union for the Mediterranean.
-The project also favours the geographical division of Africa along the lines suggested for AFRICOM as well as along those supported by the neo-conservative believers in the Clash of Civilisations.
+Libya, in fact, is a mere observer in the Union for the Mediterranean.
+The project also favors the geographical division of Africa along the lines suggested for AFRICOM as well as along those supported by the neo-conservative believers in the Clash of Civilisations.
 The Union for the Mediterranean detached North African from the African continent just as these other plans do.
-The Middle Eastern countries which are members of the Union for the Mediterranean (Lebanon, Jordan, Syria, Palestine) are also part of the New Middle East project and are the very centre of the foreign policy of the EU, the USA and Israel.
+The Middle Eastern countries which are members of the Union for the Mediterranean (Lebanon, Jordan, Syria, Palestine) are also part of the New Middle East project and are the very center of the foreign policy of the EU, the USA, and Israel.

 The Euro-Mediterranean Human Rights Network and American soft power.